chris-backes/decimals.js/README.md

 ### Add(num)
 ** Currently cannot handle negative values **
 Add takes one parameter: the number being added to the Decimal object.
-It can be a string or a number (integer or float).
-It returns the answer, and modifies the Decimal object value.
+It returns the result of the operation and modifies the object.

 ### Subtract(num)
 ** Currently cannot handle negative values **
 Subtract takes one parameter: the number being subtracted from the Decimal object.
-It can be a string or a number (integer or float).
-It returns the difference, and modifies the Decimal object value.
+It returns the result of the operation and modifies the object.

 ### Multiply(num)
 Multiply takes one parameter: the number being multipplied with the Decimal object.
-It can be a string or a number (integer or float).
-It returns the product, and modifies the Decimal object value.
+It returns the result of the operation and modifies the object.

 ### Division
 Division currently does not work.

+### Power(exponent)
+** Currently on handles integers **
+Power takes one parameter: the value representing the power to which the value of the Decimal object is to be raised.
+It returns the result of the operation and modifies the object.